 Gal Gadot (Wonder Woman/Diana Prince), Chris Pine (Steve Trevor), Danny Huston (General Erich Ludendorf), Connie Nielsen (Queen Hippolyta), Robin Wright (Antiope), David Thewlis (Sir Patrick Morgan), Said Taghmaoui (Sameer), Ewen Bremner (Charlie), Lucy Davis (Etta Candy), Elena Anaya (Dr Isabel Maru/Dr Poison), Eugene Brave Rock (The Chief), Lily Aspell (Young Diana Age 8), Emily Carey (Diana Age 12)

 Diana is the daughter of Hippolyta, queen of the Amazons on the island of Themyscira.
-Themyscira was founded by Zeus who hid the island behind a forcefield before he and the other gods were killed by a rebellious Ares.
+Themyscira was founded by Zeus who hid the island behind a forcefield before he and the other gods were killed by the rebellious Ares.
 The Amazons have guarded the sword known as Godkiller for the time when it is needed to combat Ares again.
 Despite her mother believing that these stories are just myths, Diana is determined to be a warrior.
-In 1918, a biplane crashes through the forcefield and Diana dives in to rescue the pilot, American spy Steve Trevor, the first time she has seen a man.
-As Diana tends Steve back to health, he tells the Amazons of the World War raging beyond their walls.
+In 1918, a biplane crashes through the forcefield and Diana dives in to rescue the pilot.
+This is American spy Steve Trevor and is the first time Diana has seen a man.
+As she tends Steve back to health, he tells the Amazons of the World War raging beyond their walls.
 He has stolen a notebook of information from Dr Isabel Maru, nicknamed Dr Poison, who is developing deadly chemical weapons for the German General Erich Ludendorf.
-Taking Steve’s challenge to either become involved or stand by and do nothing, Diana defies her mother’s orders and decides to accompany Steve back to London, taking the sword.
+Taking Steve’s challenge to either become involved or stand by and do nothing, Diana defies her mother’s orders and decides to accompany Steve back to London, taking the Godkiller sword.
 Steve sets out to stop what he believes to be Ludendorf’s plans to gas a peace conference.
-Diana insists on accompanying him to the Eastern Front to stop Ludendorf whom she is certain is the modern incarnation of Ares.
+Diana insists on accompanying Steve to the Eastern Front to stop Ludendorf, certain that he is the modern incarnation of Ares.
 Steve gathers a ragtag company of mercenaries to aid them.
 On the battlefield, Diana astounds everyone by not being the mere woman all expect of her and tackling the German army singlehanded.

 This live-action theatrical film was the fourth entry in Warner Brothers and DC’s efforts to create what is now being called the DC Extended Universe in an attempt to compete with the enormous success that Marvel have been having on the big screen.
-The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and this was followed by Justice League (2017) and a host of other adaptations of various DC superheroes.
+The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and subsequent to this with Justice League (2017), Aquaman (2018) and Shazam!
+(2019).
 While Marvel have the seeming inability to put any foot wrong with their films, DC have been having more of a mixed run in their attempts with Man of Steel, Batman V Superman, Suicide Squad and Justice League all having met with mixed reviews.
 Before it opened, Wonder Woman was greeted by various comments along the lines of “The last chance for DC to get it right.”

 The plot with Ares is average and nothing exceptional – I would go so far as to say that the 2009 animated film actually has a far stronger story than this film.
 The later superheroic battle with Ares – who, having been cast as a middle-aged man, seems far from the prime villain he is in the comic-book – feels more like a rehash of the climactic confrontation with Doomsday from Batman V Superman.
+(Both here and in the sequel, Patty Jenkins seems to get the villains wrong and/or make them a pale shadow of their comic-book counterparts).
 However, it is the pure boldness of the way that the film unveils its heroine that allows Wonder Woman to kick ass and entirely own the screen.